nikwit/worldtube-scalar-kerr/worldtube-tutorial/basic-tutorial.md

 ## Restarting a simulation
 On urania, simulations can only go run at most 24 hours.
 The executable will therefore write a checkpoint just before that time.
 To restart a simulation, it is easiest to use the `restart_job.py` script and simply running `python restart_job.py /path/to/simulation`.

+## Running a ringdown
+The simulation is set to terminate once the worldtube is fully inside a sphere with areal radius 1.99 M. At this point, we dump volume data from the entire simulation.
+Since the worldtube is entirely inside the horizon of the central black hole, it is causally disconnected from the rest of the domain.
+We can therefore start a simulation on a new domain that just includes a single excision sphere with radius 1.995 M. The data gets interpolated onto this new grid automatically.
+The ringdown is done with a different executable, *EvolveCurvedScalarWaveKerrSchild3D* that needs to be compiled (**Note that applying the speedup.patch from below will break this executable!**).
+I have included an example auxiliary file `ringdown_template.yaml`, as well as a launch script (usage: `python launch_ringdown.py /path/to/simulation/folder`) and a submit script `ringdown_launch_template.sh`.
+The python and shell file are implemented for CaltechHPC and will need to be adjusted to your cluster, but they are pretty short and simple.

 ## Analyzing a simulation
 The simulations are in analyzed with python bindings.
 First, the bindings have to be compiled using `ninja all-pybindings` in your build directory.
 The libraries created then have to be added to your `PYTHONPATH` so python knows where to look for them.
 The path is given by `your_build_directory/bin/python`.